 SCREEN: Nanoindentation contact mechanics model appropriate for the tip and sample is selected.

 Run the fitting algorithm.
-Check for proper fitting of the F-D curves; a low residual error corresponding to an average R2 (R-square) near unity is typically indicative of a good fit to the chosen model.
+Check for proper fitting of the F-D curves; a low residual error corresponding to an average R2 (R-squared) near unity is typically indicative of a good fit to the chosen model.
 [1] If desired, spot-check individual curves to visually inspect the curve, model fit, and calculated contact points [2].

 SCREEN: Fitting algorithm for the F-D curve is run, and aggregate results, including Descriptive Statistics and possibly histograms or box plots, are viewed.
 Mouse hovers over R2 values for individual fits and aggregate results/statistics.